golemfactory/golem-docs/src/pages/docs/creators/python/tutorials/task-example-0-hello.md

     print(completed.result.stdout)
 ```

-Having a `Golem/Executor` instance initialized we can now request some tasks!
+Having a `Golem` instance initialized we can now request some tasks!

-The function `execute_tasks/submit` is used here, it takes three parameters (two in the case of JavaScript's `submit`):
+The `execute_tasks` function used here takes three parameters:

 - `worker` is the function which defines the steps that should happen for each provider node in order to process a `Task`
 - `tasks` is the array of `Task` objects we have created
-- `payload` is the payload definition for providers which we created using the function `vm.repo`
+- `payload` is the payload definition for providers which we created using the `vm.repo` function

-{% alert level="warning" %}
-In the case of JavaScript API we already provided the `Executor` with a payload definition through the parameter `task_package`.
-{% /alert %}

-`execute_tasks/submit` returns an asynchronous iterator of `Task` objects, hence the `async for/for await` statement.
+`execute_tasks` returns an asynchronous iterator of `Task` objects, hence the `async for` statement.
 Items returned by this iterator are successfully completed tasks in the order they were computed.

 Having a completed task we can inspect its result.
 The result's structure will depend on the execution environment we used.
 In our case it's the VM runtime and so the result contains the output of your executed command in `stdout`.